hanwenzhang123/fullstack-note/mock/README.md

-.reverse() method - does not make a new copy but the array itself, not return anything, reverse in place .join() - specify what you would like to join in between of each element in the arrary .concat() - return one array with all values as element .slice() - subtract a portion of the array, like a big sandwich cutting the portion, it creates a new array .splice(start, deleteCount, items) - removing or replacing existing elements, it returns a new array with removed elements
+.reverse() method - does not make a new copy but the array itself, not return anything, reverse in place .join() - specify what you would like to join in between of each element in the arrary .concat() - return one array with all values as element .filter() - creates a new array with all elements that pass the test .forEach() - executes a provided function once for each array element (just iterate through it) .map() - returns a new array with the transformed elements, does not change the original array.
+.slice() - subtract a portion of the array, like a big sandwich cutting the portion, it creates a new array .splice(start, deleteCount, items) - removing or replacing existing elements, it returns a new array with removed elements arr.length = 0 - empty the array
 ```
+#### Remove Elements
+- pop - Removes from the End of an Array
+- shift - Removes from the beginning of an Array
+- splice - removes from a specific Array index
+- filter - allows you to programatically remove elements from an Array

+#### Add Elements
+- push() method adds new items to the end of an array
+- unshift() method adds to beginning of the array
+- arr.splice(index, 0, item);

+## Object
+Four ways to create an object:
+- Object Literals
+- New operator or constructor
+- Object.create method
+- Class

+## API
+What is the difference between GET and POST?
+- GET requests data from a specified resource
+- POST sends data to a server to create/update a resource